ros2/design/articles/150_roslaunch.md

 ```

 ###### Exit Code
-If the container proces is asked to shutdown due to normal [Termination], then the exit code must be 0.
+If the container process is asked to shutdown due to normal [Termination], then the exit code must be 0.
 If it exits due to an error then exit code must be any other number.

 ##### Parallel vs Sequential Loading of Nodes